dguerri/openstack-keystone/README.md

 Keystone
 =========

-OpenStack Keystone identity service installation
+OpenStack Keystone identity service installation.

-_Tested on Ubuntu Precise (12.04) and Trusty (14.04)_
+_Tested on Ubuntu Precise (12.04) and Trusty (14.04)_ with Juno.

 Requirements
 ------------